 Brand-X’s road bike offers tremendous value at its price point including an aluminum frame and a mostly Shimano drivetrain with a ProWheel crankset.
 The Shimano Tourney drivetrain offers 7 speeds with a 14-28T cog set and a double crank of 50/34T.

-So, while you won’t be taking on major climbs with this bike, it’s an excellent entry-level budget option into road cycling.
+So, while you won’t be taking on major climbs with this bike, it’s an excellent entry-level budget option for road cycling.

 A Brand Ridden by the Legendary Sean Kelly to Many Professional Wins

 Legendary Irish cyclist Sean Kelly raced Vitus bikes back in the 1980s.